A Practical Guide for Innovation and Impact

 Knowledge is a collective asset of the firm, built on shared contribution from everyone, but it must also have clear operational ownership.

-Enterprise knowledge is a shared organizational asset that depends on contributions from individuals, teams, and leadership.
-While the organization legally owns most formal knowledge assets, value is created only when knowledge is actively shared, contextualized, and reused.
+Enterprise knowledge is a shared asset that depends on contributions from individuals, teams, and leadership.
+While the firm legally owns most formal knowledge assets, value is created only when knowledge is actively shared, contextualized, and reused.

-High-performing professional services organizations recognize that knowledge requires both shared contribution (everyone participates) and clear accountability (someone is responsible).
+High-performing firms recognize that knowledge requires both shared contribution (everyone participates) and clear accountability (someone is responsible).

 This is the essence of the knowledge owner model and the role is accountable for ensuring a knowledge asset remains accurate, governed, accessible, trusted and reusable.